“Carve a tunnel of hope through a dark mountain of disappointment”. ― Martin Luther King Jr.

 All my best on your journey,

 Question: Do you find it challenging to stay hopeful when you’re disheartened by the news?
-What kind of effect does it have on you, and how can you overcome it?
+What kind of effect does it have on you?